Download the PDF

 - Review and assess, at least annually, the Nominating and Corporate Governance Committee charter and submit changes for approval of the Board of Directors.

-- Regularly review and assess the Company's environmental, social, and governance ("ESG") programs, policies, and practices, including evaluation of the oversight and coordination processes between the Board and each of its committees.
-Review management's stakeholder engagement strategy related to ESG.
+- Regularly review and assess the Company's environmental, social, and governance ("Sustainability") programs, policies, and practices, including evaluation of the oversight and coordination processes between the Board and each of its committees.
+Review management's stakeholder engagement strategy related to Sustainability.
 Make recommendations to the Board in furtherance of the sustainable growth of the Company's businesses.

 - Perform other functions as requested by the Board of Directors.